-IG’s Sara Walker was joined by Chris Beauchamp, IG chief market analyst, to take a look at the ten most searched questions on Google about Brexit.
+IG’s Sara Walker was joined by Chris Beauchamp, IG market analyst, to take a look at the ten most searched questions on Google about Brexit.
 Watch the video to see the discussion or read the transcript below.

 What and when is Brexit?

 Chris Beauchamp: Brexit is the UK's exit from the European Union (EU), the term stands for British exit.
 It was supposed to be back in March, but it was delayed, so it now should happen on the 31 October.
 In theory though, it could well be delayed beyond that point.
 It depends whether we get any kind of deal or whether there is a general election before then.
 But as things stand that is when we're supposed to leave the EU.